Multicast address: Ethernet

-Ethernet frames with a value of 1 in the least-significant bit of the first octet of the destination MAC address are treated as multicast frames and are flooded to all points on the network.
+Ethernet frames with a value of 1 in the least-significant bit of the first octet (Note: On Ethernet, the least-significant bit of an octet is the first to be transmitted.
+A multicast is indicated by the first transmitted bit of the destination address being 1.) of the destination MAC address are treated as multicast frames and are flooded to all points on the network.
 While frames with ones in all bits of the destination address are sometimes referred to as broadcasts, Ethernet generally does not distinguish between multicast and broadcast frames.
-Modern Ethernet controllers filter received packets to reduce CPU load, by looking up the hash of a multicast destination address in a table, initialized by software, which controls whether a multicast packet is dropped or fully received.
+Modern Ethernet controllers filter received packets to reduce CPU load by looking up the hash of a multicast destination address in a table, initialized by software, which controls whether a multicast packet is dropped or fully received.

 The IEEE has allocated the address block to for group addresses for use by standard protocols.
 Of these, the MAC group addresses in the range of to are not forwarded by 802.1D-conformant MAC bridges.